Coronavirus Relief Acts

 Borrowers must have been in operation on February 15, 2020 and employed either salaried employees subject to payroll taxes or paid independent contractors.
 For more information, contact your Busey relationship manager.

-Paycheck Protection Program (PPP) Flexibility Act of 2020
+PPP Flexibility Act of 2020

 To ensure you are in the best position for maximum loan forgiveness, we strongly encourage you to familiarize yourself with all currently available guidance relative to the forgiveness application and gather the required documentation prior to the date you plan to submit your application.
 Under program rules, it is the borrower’s responsibility to understand and comply with all loan forgiveness provisions.
 By submitting the application, you are certifying an understanding of these rules.
 Guidance and application documents can be found on the SBA’s PPP Webpage.

 The Busey Customer Portal is currently inactive.
 Busey borrowers will be alerted when the CRRSA Act’s Paycheck Protection Program lending process begins and a portal is re-activated.

 This online portal is designed to streamline the PPP loan forgiveness process, providing Busey customers an intuitive and easy-to-use tool to use while applying for forgiveness.
 To help you navigate the application process, we’ve developed a PPP Customer Portal Instructional Video—see below.

 This video provides borrowers with a step-by-step guide through the loan forgiveness application process using Busey’s Customer Portal—from the initial steps of establishing credentials and logging into the portal all the way through submitting the final application—to make the process as seamless as possible.